Configure SAML Authentication

 - Certificate the firewall uses to sign SAML messages—Import the certificate from your enterprise certificate authority (CA) or a third-party CA.

-- Certificate the IdP uses to sign SAML messages—Import a metadata file containing the certificate from the IdP (see the next step).
+- Certificate the IdP uses to sign SAML messages(Required for all deployments)—Import a metadata file containing the certificate from the IdP (see the next step).
 The IdP certificate is limited to the following algorithms:Public key algorithms—RSA (1,024 bits or larger) and ECDSA (all sizes).
 A firewall in FIPS/CC mode supports RSA (2,048 bits or larger) and ECDSA (all sizes).Signature algorithms—SHA1, SHA256, SHA384, and SHA512.
 A firewall in FIPS/CC mode supports SHA256, SHA384, and SHA512.

 - Add a SAML IdP server profile.The server profile registers the IdP with the firewall and defines how they connect.In this example, you import a SAML metadata file from the IdP so that the firewall can automatically create a server profile and populate the connection, registration, and IdP certificate information.If the IdP doesn’t provide a metadata file, select,DeviceServer ProfilesSAML Identity ProviderAddthe server profile, and manually enter the information (consult your IdP administrator for the values).

-- Export the SAML metadata file from the IdP to a client system that the firewall can access.The certificate specified in the file must meet the requirements listed in the preceding step.
+- Export the SAML metadata file from the IdP to a client system from which you can upload the metadata to the firewall.The certificate specified in the file must meet the requirements listed in the preceding step.
 Refer to your IdP documentation for instructions on exporting the file.

 - SelectandDeviceServer ProfilesSAML Identity ProviderImportthe metadata file onto the firewall.